Counseling Degree Guide for 2023

 Do I need a master’s to become a school counselor?

 To become a school counselor, you will need a master’s degree in school counseling.
-All 50 states and Washington DC require prospective school counselors to have a master’s degree in order to become licensed and work in K-12 settings.
+All 50 states and Washington DC require prospective school counselors to have a master’s degree to become licensed and work in K-12 settings.

 Do you need a degree to become a substance abuse counselor?